-The female employee who takes maternity leave shall get full remuneration for sixty days and the balance period shall be accounted for as unpaid leaves.
+The female employee who takes maternity leave shall get full remuneration for sixty days and the rest balance period shall be accounted for as unpaid leaves.

 If a female employee gives birth to a deceased child or suffers a miscarriage during or after her seven-month pregnancy, she shall get leaves as if she had a normal delivery.

 Paternity Leave is a leave offered to expectant fathers after a child is born.
-If a male employee’s wife is going to deliver a baby, he shall get paid for maternity care leave for fifteen days.
+If a male employee’s wife is going to deliver a baby, he shall get paid for paternity care leave for fifteen days.